Blockdaemon/hlf-service-network/README.md

 Skeleton for building a simple Hyperledger Fabric service network

 * Docker containers for one ca server, one orderer and two peers
-* Self signed Org CA
+* Three eelf signed Org CA's - one top level (orderer) and two sub orgs (one unused)
-* MSP certs for one orderer and two peers
+* MSP certs for one orderer and two peers (peers are in ONE of the two sub orgs)
-* MSP certs for one admin and two users
+* MSP certs for one admin and two users (first suborg)
+* MSP certs for one admin and one users (second suborg, unused)
 * Orderer genesis block
-* One channel genesis block and an anchor peers update for it
+* Makefile targets for one channel genesis block and an anchor peers update for it

+Note the the channel genesis block and anchor peer updates are not used by `hlf-service-network`, they are intended for use by a client.

 ## Prerequisites